easttennesseecc-star/Q-Top-Dog-IDE/OLLAMA_SETUP_COMPLETE_GUIDE.md

 **You're now ready to:**
 - 🤖 Use Q Assistant for code generation
 - 💬 Have conversations with your AI
-- 🔧 Start using Q-IDE for development
+- 🔧 Start using Top Dog for development
 - 🚀 (Later) Build collaboration features

 ---